- Department Overview

 - Faculty and Staff

-S&T alumni have gone on to work as teachers, military officers, lawyers, judges, museum curators, and college professors, among other things.
+S&T history department alumni have gone on to work as teachers, military officers, lawyers, judges, museum curators, and college professors, among other things.

 The faculty members of the Department of History & Political Science have distinguished themselves as a group of outstanding teaching scholars.
 The department's average teaching evaluation score is routinely among the highest on campus.
 But the department's professors also are active researchers in their own subfields.
 According to Academic Analytics, the department ranks tenth among public universities in the U.S. in number of books published per faculty member, putting us ahead of such national Ph.D.-granting history departments as the Universities of Virginia, Colorado, and Nebraska.
 Click here to see a list of books published by department faculty members.
 In addition, our faculty members have won numerous external grants and other teaching and research awards.
 See a list of major awards, grants, and honors here.